Nooksack Valley High School

 Nooksack Valley High School is a four-year public secondary school located in rural Whatcom County, just north of Nooksack.
 It is located just north of Nooksack, Washington, on E. Badger Road at the junction of State Route 9 and State Route 546.
 The school mascot is a Pioneer and the school colors are purple and white.

 The district boundary (and therefore, the high school's attendance zone) includes Everson, Nooksack, and Sumas.

+Athletics

+Nooksack Valley fields seventeen different sports teams.